 and ID is the internal (nominal) diameter.

 Considering the pipe itself, its elastic stability has to be checked.
-The pipe’s elastic stability depends on the pipe section, on the E-modulus, and on the span between axial guide supports that is the length of free deflection.
+The pipe’s elastic stability depends on the pipe section, on the E-modulus, and on the span between axial guide supports which is the length of free deflection.

 The allowable compressive end load due to instability (Pcr) is calculated as shown in Fig. 5:

 When the end loads are too big, they should be reduced by providing the system with anchor points and expansion joints, or better, by operating on the pipeline’s geometry and on the supports placement in order to let the line expand where it is not dangerous.
 Expansion loops can be added to the system where it is possible.